nas256/ece3400_team13/labs/lab4.md

       printf("failed.\n\r");
 ```

 On the receiver side, we simply fetch the payload, print it, and send back the response back as before.
 We were able to see a test data packet, in which the x- and y-coordinates were set to 4 and 3, respectively, and the traverse and current bits were set to 1 and 0, respectively, resulting in a decimal value of 38916, was successfully transmitted.
+This method of sending new maze data instead of the entire maze array significantly reduces power consumption.
+However, it is slightly less robust since a dropped packet would result in incorrect information for that tile being displayed on the base station monitor.
+If the entire array werestored on the robot Arduino and sent to the base station, then this incorrect information would be fixed when the next packet were sent.
+However, since we can utilize the auto-acknowledge feature of the RF modules to detect and resend a dropped packet, we are able to use the power-friendly new-data-only method while ensuring that packets are not dropped.

 ![](/Lab4Photos/IMG_20171019_215143.jpg)